1. A noteworthy location

 Portsmouth was the birthplace of Charles Dickens, one of the UK’s most famous writers and author of Oliver Twist, Great Expectations and A Christmas Carol.
 The city was later included in his novel Nicholas Nickelby.
 It was also featured in the Jane Austen novel Mansfield Park, as the main character is from Portsmouth.

 5. From Pompey to LA

 Hollywood star and Governor of California Arnold Schwarzenegger once lived in Portsmouth and was even a member of Southsea gym!

 6. Music to your ears

-The Portsmouth Guildhall music venue has hosted many of pop music’s greats since its opening in 1890.
+Just 5 minutes down the road from your Unviersity of Portsmouth accommodation, you’ll find The Portsmouth Guildhall, a music venue that’s hosted many of pop music’s greats since its opening in 1890.
 Notably, the Beatles, the Rolling Stones and Bob Dylan have all played at the historic venue.

 7. A close-knit community

 Portsmouth is the only city in the UK with a population density greater than that of London: more than 200,000 people live in the city, which covers 15.54 square miles.
 As one of the UK’s most prominent ports, it has been a significant naval port for centuries, and is home to the world’s oldest dry dock.